Red Back Shrike caught on a limestick @ Mindy El Bashir, NCE

 The objective of this meeting, which counted with representation of 24 countries and 29 stakeholders was the exchange of best practices and facilitation of concerted actions of both networks to support each other in their fight against IKB.
 Country representatives reported on the advances made since the last meeting of MIKT and the Bern SFPs Network in 2016.
 One of the main achievements of this meeting has been the agreement on setting up a common benchmarking tool to monitor the countries’ progress in eradicating IKB.
 This tool is a “Scoreboard” that will compile the relevant information provided by the countries in order to evaluate and rank the progress made at national and regional level.
 The first step will be a self-assessment carried out by the national authorities in cooperation with relevant stakeholders.
 By enabling comparison and the exchange of best practice, this “Scoreboard” aims also to provide countries with a tool to identify the national deficiencies and eventually promote concerted action to address them.
 These assessments will take place periodically in 2018, 2020 and every three years thereafter within the geographical scope of the contracting parties of the Bern Convention and the MIKT.

-The European Commission were recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2015-2018.
+The European Union was recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2018 - 2023.
 This activity has been funded with the contribution granted by the European Commission under the Migratory Species Champion Programme and through the Global Public Goods and Challenges (GPGC Programme) Cooperation Agreements with UNEP.

 This activity has also been kindly sponsored by the Bern Convention and the Government of Malta.